ritvaj/taskflowhq-activation-funnel-analysis/README.md

 **Key Insight:**
 Slow Activators do not struggle with onboarding or navigation.
 Their friction emerges **after feature discovery**, indicating hesitation rather than inability.

-Notably, prolonged hesitation among users who eventually activate suggests that similar post-discovery friction may be preventing other users from activating at all, making this stage a high-leverage intervention point.
+The extended delay among users who eventually activate suggests that the same post-discovery friction is likely blocking many other users entirely, making this stage a high-leverage point for intervention.

 ---